 - Value Depreciation of home office furniture and fittings

 - Value Depreciation of home office equipment and computers

 - Work related items costing less than $300 can be written off in full (no depreciation required).

-What Home Office Expenses are not Tax Deductible?
+What Home Offices Expenses are not Tax Deductible?